 Also when reading this story, another lady who reached out to Anna too, also describes it all coming to a peak for her while being on Antibiotics too.
 Her flavor was Azithromycin, mine was Erythromycin.

 I later ended up having to take Erythromycin again, just 2 weeks later, and could handle it this time, as I was taking my antihistamine every few days when I could feel the burning come back, and it did, when taking it again, and also, Azithromycin and Doxycycline.
-However, the Azithromycin now for some reason is causing me Tinnitus, which I never had experienced from it before.
+However, the Azithromycin now for some reason is causing me Tinnitus, which I never had experienced before.

 Anna also told me she had a bit of a flare after taking a dose of the AstraZeneca vaccine.